-Unlike a loan agreement, a promissory note is less extensive and does not cover the penalties that the borrower could incur if they default on their payments.
-However, signing a promissory note is legally binding and failure to adhere to the terms of the arrangement could result in a breach of contract lawsuit being filed by the lender.
+A promissory note is less extensive than a loan agreement and does not usually include as many complex and loan-specific clauses.
+However, signing a promissory note is legally binding, and failure to adhere to the terms of the arrangement could result in a breach of contract lawsuit being filed against the borrower.

 - Interest & Usury Laws: Title 5, Articles 1-9 and Article 12